MojosBeans100/CI-MS5-loveplants/README.md

 # Unfixed Bugs

 ## Product Images
 As all images are sourced from 3rd party sites (all images are attributed to the source), they are downloaded with different width:height ratios.
-As the developer felt the site appeared more attractive with all images of a constant , for example, in the products page, some of the images appear 'squashed' and of lower quality due to being resized to the same size as all other images.
+As the developer felt the site appeared more attractive with all images of a constant size, for example, in the products page, some of the images appear 'squashed' and of lower quality due to being resized to the same size as all other images.

 The images are also highly varying in terms of the way the plant is style, presented, and the background colours and contents.